-The Plan holds shares or interests in investment companies whereby the fair values of the investments are measured on a recurring basis using net asset value per share (or its equivalent) of the investment companies as a practical expedient.
+The Plan holds shares or interests in investment companies whereby the fair value of the investments is measured on a recurring basis using net asset value per share (or its equivalent) of the investment companies as a practical expedient.

-At June 30, 2017, the fair value, unfunded commitments, and redemption rules of those investments are as follows:
+As of June 30, 2018, the fair value, unfunded commitments, and redemption rules of those investments are as follows:

-Redemption Unfunded Frequency, if Redemption Fair Value Сс ommitments Eligible Notice Period Pooled equity funds \$ 41,345,261 \$ 905,080 None N/A
+Fair Value Unfun Commit Redemption Frequency, if Eligible Redemption Notice Period Pooled equity funds \$ 33,298,853 \$ None N/A

 The pooled equity funds includes funds that invest in equity long/short hedge fund class, event-driven hedge fund class, global opportunities hedge fund class, and multistrategy hedge funds class.
-The fair values of the investments in these classes have been estimated using the net asset value per share of the investments.
+The fair values of the investments in these classes have been estimated using net asset value per share of the investments.